WeblateOrg/weblate/docs/admin/config.rst

 MT_MYMEMORY_USER
 ----------------

-MyMemory user ID for private translation memory, use together with :setting:`MT_MYMEMORY_KEY`.
+MyMemory user ID for private translation memory, use it with :setting:`MT_MYMEMORY_KEY`.

 .. seealso::